Marcos14Almeida/Marcos14Almeida/README.md

  - **Davai Social Music Network** [Instagram](https://www.instagram.com/davai_app/)

 Music social network developed in Flutter for mobile devices to connect people through music.

- - **Masters degree**: ML based anomaly detection and time-series prediction for optical networks

-Use of the stochastic gradient algorithm to approximate the simulated parameters of an optical fiber network (Digital Twin) to a real network.
-  I'm part of the Intrig group: https://intrig.dca.fee.unicamp.br/

 ### 🌐 My personal website